Poster Specifications & Suggestions

 Accepted poster presenters should prepare posters with the following guidelines in mind:

-- Presenters are responsible for the development, printing, shipment, and display of all poster-related materials and any associated costs.
+- Presenters are responsible for the development, and display of all poster-related materials and any associated costs.

 - Include the names of the authors, your faculty sponsor’s name, and the name of your academic institution.